soxueren/atsd/installation/vmware.md

-# Install on VMware ESXi Server/vSphere
+# Install ATSD on VMware

-ATSD can be installed by importing an .ova image in VMware ESXi Server, VMware vSphere Hypervisor, VMware Fusion, VMware Workstation and VMware Player.
+ATSD can be installed by importing an .ova image in VMware Fusion, VMware Workstation, VMware ESXi Server, VMware vSphere Hypervisor and VMware Player.
 This method automatically creates a virtual machine running Ubuntu 14.04 64bit LTS with ATSD and dependencies pre-installed and fully configured.
 The process take a few minutes with minimal input required from the user, this is the easiest and fastest way to install ATSD.

-[If you will be installing ATSD in VMware player, please use our separate guide for this installation method.](http://axibase.com/products/axibase-time-series-database/download-atsd/install-vmware/install-atsd-on-vmware/ "Install ATSD on VMware")

 ## Prerequisites